StrangeBeeCorp/docs/docs/thehive/user-guides/organization/notifications/filteredevents.md

 - `object`: full description of the object (after the modification)
 - `rootId`: `_id` of the top most object.
 For instance if a task is updated, this will be the `_id` of the case
 - `context`: context of the audit.
 This depends on what object is updated / created.
-- `organisation`: details about the organisation where this action happened
+- `organisation`: details about the organization where this action happened

 ## Writing a filter